 Expected survival life tables are used when calculating relative survival statistics and crude probability of death using expected survival.
 Files containing expected survival tables for use in statistical software are available below.
-These contain the same data distributed with the SEER*Stat software.

-The expected survival tables distributed by SEER contain the expected probabilities of surviving the interval conditional on being alive at the beginning of the interval, and represent life tables, generated from the general U.S. population data.
+These contain the same data distributed with the SEER*Stat software and represent the expected probabilities of surviving the interval conditional on being alive at the beginning of the interval, generated from the general US population data.

-The tables provided are for 1970-2007.
-The 1970-2000 tables are calculated using the U.S. Decennial Life Tables from the National Center for Health Statistics (NCHS), while the 2001-2007 numbers are from the NCHS annual U.S. life tables.
-Smoothing methods are used to generate annual tables between the census years before 2000.
+The annual life tables for years 1970 through 2000 tables are calculated using the US Decennial Life Tables from the National Center for Health Statistics (NCHS) and smoothing methods, while the life tables for years 2001 through 2012 are from the NCHS Annual US Life Tables.
 Different methods are used to calculate life tables for other races.
 See Documentation for the Expected Survival Life Tables for more information.

 The 2009, 2010, and 2011 other race life tables were updated using revised intercensal population estimates.

 - View the expected survival table from the NCHS decennial life tables: 1970, 1980, 1990, 2000